 He was a happy child in preschool, and eager to learn.
 He easily recited his letter names and sounds.
 He loved having books read to him, and I would often find him reading books in his bed after I’d turned the lights out.
 At four years old, this kid was an avid reader, even though he wasn’t “technically” reading.

-So you can imagine my surprise when he went off to kindergarten and started to struggle with learning to read.
+So you can imagine my surprise when he went off to kindergarten and the struggle began.
+I wondered, “Why is my child struggling to read?!”
 We worked hard that kinder year, doing extra homework (which was NOT the solution, by the way), trying to help him become more comfortable and fluent in reading.
-That plan failed.

 By December of his kinder year, I’d pushed my son into despising reading.
 I slumped low, as I knew I was failing my son.